 Cardio Workouts

-Cardio exercises are essential for maintaining endurance and cardiovascular health.
+Cardio exercises are essential for maintaining cardiovascular health and endurance.
 Our cardio routine includes skipping intervals and box jumps, which are effective for improving cardiovascular fitness and explosive power.

 These exercises enhance stamina and agility; two counts are crucial for overall ballet performance.